 1. Office supplies, rent and utilities

-4. Business tax, fees, licensing
+4. Business tax, licensing and membership fees

-5. Professional service, accounting and legal fees
+5. Professional services, accounting and legal fees

 7. Motor vehicle costs